 Compromising means reaching a mutually agreeable solution by finding a middle ground and adjusting for each other.
 On the other hand, sacrificing in a relationship involves giving up one’s own needs or desires for your partner, often without receiving an equal exchange or considering personal fulfillment.

 When you compromise in a relationship, it means you value your relationship more than anything.
 Compromising helps avoid unnecessary tiffs and improves understanding, trust, and unity.
 So let go of things that are coming in the way of your and your partner’s happiness.
 Work on issues together and compromise wherever necessary.
 Communicate your feelings openly, make fair deals, and listen to each other to make compromising easier.
-Staying happily together needs constant hard work, and compromising is an effective step in that direction.
+Striking a balance through compromise is essential for nurturing healthy and thriving relationships.
+A relationship needs constant hard work, and compromising is an effective step in that direction.

 Infographic: Circumstances That Require Compromises In A Relationship